lbexresearch/micro-test/README.md

 # Micro Test

-Test micriservices on a kubernetes cluster.
+Test microservices on a kubernetes cluster.
+Create a OpenShift pipeline.

 ## Build Container